Dresden Suspension Railway: Overview

 The Schwebebahn was not damaged in World War II, but it was out of service from 1984 to 1992 due to reconstruction.
-In 1990 and 2002, extensive repair works took place and there is now a new lookout point on the roof of the station.
+In 1990 and 2002, extensive repair works took place and there is now a new lookout point on the roof of the upper station.

 The Schwebebahn is one of two funicular railways in Dresden, the other being the much more conventional Dresden Cable Car.
 Both lines are operated by the Dresdner Verkehrsbetriebe AG, who also operate the city's tram, bus and ferry networks.